dstuecken/notify/README.md

 # notify
-Framework agnostic and lightweight notification system with several adapters.
+Framework agnostic and lightweight notification system implementing the PSR LoggerInterface with several handling adapters.